5

 Q: What does "ruptime" mean?

-A: ruptime is a command found on some versions of the UNIX operation system.
+A: ruptime is a command found in some versions of the UNIX operating system.
 It is a way to check on the health of a system from the outside by going temporarily in and using the tools and resources available inside the system.
 And that's what we do.

 Q: What is your approach to organizations?